SPAN-UofU/radio-tomography/README.md

 Listener node
 -------------

-To flash the listener node, connect the USB dongle and the SmartRF board to the computer using the steps outlined in the CC2530 user manual.
+To flash the listener node, supply power to the USB dongle and connect the CCdebugger to the computer.
+Use the ribbon cable to connect the CCdebugger to the listener node and press the Reset button on the CCdebugger.
+The light should be green.
 If the devices are properly connected, run the following commands.

-    $ cd ../software/listener-node
+    $ cd ~/path/to/radio-tomography/software/listener-node/
-    $ sudo cc-tool -ew listener-node.hex -v
+    $ sudo make prog

 Once the process is complete, the listener node is flashed.
+Repeat this process if you want multiple listener nodes

 RF nodes
 --------

-To flash the RF nodes, connect the SmartRF board to the computer and the RF node to the SmartRF board using the steps outlined in the CC2530 user manual.
-If the devices are properly connected, run the following commands (assuming we flash node 8):
+To flash the listener node, supply power to the USB dongle that will be "Node 1" and connect the CCdebugger to the computer.
+Use the ribbon cable to connect the CCdebugger to Node 1 and press the Reset button on the CCdebugger.
+The light should be green.
+If the devices are properly connected, run the following commands.

-    $ cd ../rf-node
+    $ cd ~/path/to/radio-tomography/software/rf-node/
-    $ sudo cc-tool -ew rf-node-8.hex -v
+    $ sudo make prog

-Once the process is complete, one RF node (node 8 in our case) is flashed.
-Repeat this process for all RF nodes in the sensor network.
+Enter the number "1" for node 1.
+Once the process is complete, Node 1 has been flashed.
+Repeat this process for nodes 2 through N, replacing "1" with the current node number.

 Tools
 =====